SEER Stat Fact Sheets: Hodgkin Lymphoma

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, rates for new Hodgkin lymphoma cases have been stable over the last 10 years.
-Death rates have been falling on average 2.3% each year over 2002-2011.
+Using statistical models for analysis, rates for new Hodgkin lymphoma cases have not changed significantly over the last 10 years.
+Death rates have not changed significantly over 2002-2012.
 5-year survival trends are shown below the figure.

 More About This CancerShow More